-Why I got married when I knew I shouldn’t (and why it matters to your business)
+Why I got married when I knew I shouldn’t (and why it matters to you)

-Have you ever looked back and thought what the f*ck was I thinking??
+Have you ever looked back and thought what the f**ck was I thinking??
 (That of course says frick.)

 We have these moments of hindsight, where we just. don’t. get it.
 And we search for an excuse to justify our hideous behaviour.

 Especially when the thing in question is a marriage.
 An eternal promise no less.

 The marriage lasted about two years.
 He was drop dead gorgeous.
 He was sensitive and caring.
 He was a wicked lover.
 In fact, HE TICKED EVERY BOX on my list of expectations.

 We were living together in a quaint house overlooking the beach.
 During the hot, sunny days of that summer, we planned an intimate wedding for September.
 It would be on our deck, the ocean shimmering in the background.
 Colourful flowers bursting from the planter boxes.
 Just our family and closest friends.
 Me, sun bronzed in satin and gold.
 The prince and princess would live happily ever after.

 Then one day in the shower (where epiphanies always happen)…

 I realized that my instinct was wagging it’s finger at me and saying nooooo… don’t do it.
 Dammit.
 Dammit.

 Well of course I didn’t listen.
 How could I?
 The invitations were out.
 The dress was bought.
 Everybody knew.
 To complicate matters even more… ten years prior, I had ended two short-lived relationships we'd had.
 Both times, he took me back.
 This was our third round!
 We were older now and supposed to have it all together.
 No way.
 No way could I hurt him a third time.
 (Can you see my dilemma?)
 He was wonderful.
 He did NOT deserve this.